 Renderings are an approximation of what we intend to construct and are subject to change.

-BC Housing is proposing to develop Phase 2 of the Pleasantvale neighbourhood.
-Pleasantvale Phase 2 is proposed for the vacant lot owned by BC Housing next to Pleasantvale Phase 1 (with frontage on Central Avenue, Kingsway Avenue and Cambridge Avenue).
-The proposal is to build 68 new rental homes for people with low to moderate incomes.
-This would include 20 townhomes for families and individuals and 48 apartments for seniors.
+BC Housing is proposing to develop Pleasantvale 2 on the vacant lot owned by BC Housing next to Pleasantvale 1 (with frontage on Central Avenue, Kingsway Avenue and Cambridge Avenue).
+The updated proposal is to build 75 new rental homes for people with low to moderate incomes.
+This would include 27 townhomes for families and individuals and 48 apartments for seniors.
 No supportive housing would be built on this site.

 Community Engagement